HEROIN ADDICTION TREATMENT CENTER IN ORANGE COUNTY

 - Heavy/drowsy feeling

-The numbers of health complications that can result from prolonged heroin use are staggering.
+The number of health complications that can result from prolonged heroin use is staggering.
 Indeed, heroin use over a long period can lead to serious complications.
-Some of the more common side effects include:
+Some of the more common side effects of heroin use include:

 - Collapsed veins from repeated injections

 - Painful abscesses that develop around injection sites

 - Respiratory infections

 - Antisocial personality disorder

 - Sexual dysfunction in men

 It’s important to remember that many signs of a heroin addict can also be indicative of other issues.
 Not everyone showing these heroin addiction signs is necessarily using the drug.